bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Returns the symmetric difference between two lists, after applying the provided function to each list element of both.
+### Returns the symmetric difference between two lists, after applying the provided function to each list element of both

 -   Create a `set` by applying `fn` to each element in every list.
 -   Use a list comprehension in combination with `fn` on each of them to only keep values not contained in the previously created set of the other.

 ```py
 def symmetric_difference_by(a, b, fn):